dotnet/AspNetCore.Docs/aspnetcore/blazor/components.md

 [!code-razor[](components/samples_snapshot/ParentComponent.razor?highlight=5-6)]

 > [!WARNING]
-> Don't store component state in a *component parameter*, use a private field instead.
-For more information, see the [Avoid state in component parameters](#avoid-state-in-component-parameters) section.
+> Don't create components that write to their own *component parameters*, use a private field instead.
+For more information, see the [Don't create components that write to their own parameter properties](#dont-create-components-that-write-to-their-own-parameter-properties) section.

 ## Child content